 Walker Process Equipment, Inc. v.
 Food Machinery & Chemical Corporation which set forth the basic principles for antitrust liability under the patent laws.

-Today Marshall, Gerstein & Borun has grown to a firm of more than 80 attorneys, patent agents, and technical specialists uniquely qualified to provide intellectual property service for clients worldwide in a comprehensive range of industries and practice areas.
-The Firm occupies the 62nd and 63rd floors of Chicago’s Sears (now Willis) Tower, where it has maintained its offices since 1993.
+Today Marshall Gerstein has grown to a firm of around 100 attorneys, patent agents, and technical specialists uniquely qualified to provide intellectual property service for clients worldwide in a comprehensive range of industries and practice areas.
+The firm occupies the 62nd and 63rd floors of Chicago’s Sears (now Willis) Tower, where it has maintained its offices since 1993.